vietnhat0351/spring-security-jwt/README.md

   }
   * Expected response: {"token":"token"}
 * Authorization

+  Add bearer token
-    * Only user has role ADMIN can access: localhost:8080/api/v1/products/all
+    * Only user has role ADMIN can access: (GET) localhost:8080/api/v1/products/all
-    * Only user has role USER can access: localhost:8080/api/v1/products?id=**
+    * Only user has role USER can access:(GET) localhost:8080/api/v1/products?id=**